baomidou/mybatis-plus-doc/src/content/docs/en/plugins/index.md

   order: 1
 ---

 MyBatis-Plus provides a series of powerful plugins to enhance MyBatis functionality.
-These plugins implement interception and enhancement of MyBatis execution processes through `MybatisPlusInterceptor`.
+These plugins utilize `MybatisPlusInterceptor` to intercept and augment the MyBatis execution process.
 Below is a detailed introduction and usage guide for these plugins.

 :::note
-Version Requirement: 3.4.0 or higher
+Version Requirement: 3.4.0 and above
 :::

-## Overview of MybatisPlusInterceptor
+## MybatisPlusInterceptor Overview

 `MybatisPlusInterceptor` is the core plugin of MyBatis-Plus.
-It proxies MyBatis's `Executor#query`, `Executor#update`, and `StatementHandler#prepare` methods, allowing custom logic to be inserted before or after these methods are executed.
+It proxies MyBatis's `Executor#query`, `Executor#update`, and `StatementHandler#prepare` methods, allowing custom logic to be inserted before and after the execution of these methods.

 ### Properties

-`MybatisPlusInterceptor` has a key property, `interceptors`, which is a collection of type `List<InnerInterceptor>` used to store all internal interceptors to be applied.
+`MybatisPlusInterceptor` has one key property, `interceptors`, which is a collection of type `List<InnerInterceptor>` used to store all the internal interceptors to be applied.

 ### InnerInterceptor Interface

-All plugins provided by MyBatis-Plus implement the `InnerInterceptor` interface, which defines the basic behavior of plugins.
+All plugins provided by MyBatis-Plus implement the `InnerInterceptor` interface, which defines the basic behavior of a plugin.
 Currently, MyBatis-Plus offers the following plugins:

-- **Auto Pagination**: `PaginationInnerInterceptor`
+- **Automatic Pagination**: `PaginationInnerInterceptor`
 - **Multi-tenancy**: `TenantLineInnerInterceptor`
 - **Dynamic Table Name**: `DynamicTableNameInnerInterceptor`
 - **Optimistic Lock**: `OptimisticLockerInnerInterceptor`
 - **SQL Performance Specification**: `IllegalSQLInnerInterceptor`
-- **Prevent Full Table Update and Delete**: `BlockAttackInnerInterceptor`
+- **Block Full Table Update & Delete**: `BlockAttackInnerInterceptor`

 :::note[Note]